So what is a traverse and why is it needed?

 Travel in Antarctica is more complicated than getting in your car or booking a plane ticket.

 Just like there are no cars, there are no highways, rest stops or petrol stations.
 Travelling these vast distances requires a heavy-duty convoy carrying everything you need to survive – food, equipment, fuel, power generators, sleeping and living spaces – and a team of people to keep safe, warm and fed.

-Science in the Antarctic interior is a logistically challenging business, with its long distances, freezing temperatures, shifting ice and extreme winds.
+Science in Antarctica is a logistically challenging business, with its long distances, freezing temperatures, shifting ice and extreme winds.

-A modern, deep-field traverse capability offers scientists the opportunity to access the entire Australian Antarctic Territory.
+A modern, deep-field traverse capability will offer scientists the opportunity to access the entire Australian Antarctic Territory.

-The development of the traverse capability and search for the million year ice core were outlined in the Australian Antarctic Strategy.
+Its development and the search for the million year ice core are part of the Australian Antarctic Strategy.